-Top 20 stoner movies for your holiday weekend enjoyment
+Top 20 stoner movies: From "Reefer Madness" to "The Big Lebowski"

 Premise: Young hobbit Frodo Baggins finds himself the unlikely savior of Middle-earth as he journeys to Mordor’s Mount Doom to vanquish the evil lord Sauron and his orc minions by destroying The One Ring.
 Meanwhile, the exiled Ranger Aragon struggles to reclaim his rightful place as king of men — a kingdom sick with corruption and myopia.

 Why it’s worthy: This trilogy has it all, including fairly overt (and notably faithful to creator J.R.R.
-Tolkien’s) references to “”pipe weed”” as a calming and nourishing agent for the wizard Gandalf and his Hobbit buddies.
-Even without that, the movies’ historical-minded, influential production design and special effects are some of the most satisfyingly epic things to lay one’s eyes on whilst high.
+Tolkien’s) references to “pipe weed” as a calming and nourishing agent for the wizard Gandalf and his Hobbit buddies.
+Even without that, the movies’ historical-minded, deeply influential production design and special effects are some of the most satisfying things to lay one’s eyes on whilst high.

-“Star Wars” (original trilogy) (1977-1983)
+“Star Wars” (original trilogy, 1977-1983)

-Premise: The story of a young farm boy from the planet Tatooine who takes on the evil Galatic Empire has since become an integral part of the same global culture from which its story and characters were originally cobbled.
+Premise: The story of a young farm boy from the planet Tatooine who takes on the evil Galactic Empire.
+Along the way he befriends people wildly different than him, learns the ways of the ancient Jedi order and begins to understand that family is more powerful than anything.
+Plus: Explosions and sparks (lots of ’em).

-Why it’s worthy: There are few things more friendly to cannabis than watching the original “Star Wars” trilogy, whether it’s in the theater or at home with the volume cranked all the way up.
-George Lucas’ impressive world-building and addictively escapist tone has been endlessly copied, but hardly any of the clones have found the same ideal balance of charisma, hope, adrenaline, mysiticsm and thrilling action.
+Why it’s worthy: There are few things more friendly to cannabis than watching the original “Star Wars” trilogy, whether it was in the theater or at home with the volume cranked way up.
+George Lucas’ impressive world-building and addictively escapist tone has been endlessly copied, but hardly any of its clones have found the same ideal balance of charisma, hope, adrenaline, mysticism and thrilling action.
+Quite simply, Episodes IV-VI have become an integral, quasi-religious part of the global culture from which their story and characters were originally cobbled.

 “Donnie Darko” (2001)

 Premise: Donnie (Jake Gyllenhaal, in his breakout role) is a brooding Virginia teenager who may or may not be able to see the future, and may or may not have schizophrenia.
-His visions — including a demonic bunny named Frank — lead him on a dark path that twists back on itself in delightully disturbing, mind-bending ways.
+His visions — including a demonic bunny named Frank — lead him on a dark path that twists back on itself in delightfully disturbing, mind-bending ways.

-Why it’s worthy: With elements of sci-fi, philosophy, “Catcher in the Rye”-style angst and the sarcastic black comedy of “Heathers,” “Donnie Darko” is an intoxicating concotion that’s as dreamy and mysterious as it is brutally funny and, ocassionaly, scary.
-The otherwordly feeling of unease that permeats the film is headily reinforced if you toke, vape or gobble a couple of edibles before viewing.
+Why it’s worthy: With elements of sci-fi, philosophy, “Catcher in the Rye”-style angst and the sarcastic black comedy of “Heathers,” “Donnie Darko” is an intoxicating concoction that’s as dreamy as it is brutally funny and, occasionally, scary.
+The otherwordly feeling of unease that permeates the film is headily reinforced if you toke, vape or gobble something before viewing.

 “Pulp Fiction” (1994)

 Premise: What’s the relationship between violence and redemption?
 And can we explore those themes with effortlessly cool, stylish characters who seem to fetishize and embody every last corner of L.A.’s culture, past and present?
-Hitmen Vincent (John Travolta) and Jules (Samuel L. Jackson) are joined by a stellar cast in this semi-episodic film that improved in every way on Quentin Tarantino’s bloody debut “Resorvoir Dogs.”
+Hitmen Vincent (John Travolta) and Jules (Samuel L. Jackson) are joined by a stellar cast in this semi-episodic film that improved in every way on Quentin Tarantino’s bloody debut, “Reservoir Dogs.”

-Why it’s worthy: Expertly crafted dialogue and precision-tuned visuals combine for this love letter to genre cinema, which is by turns playful, graphic, harsh, sad, hilarious and sentimental.
-Tarantino didn’t just channel mid-’90s zeitgeist, he helped invent it.
-Watching it while high brings both the funky, soaring soundtrack and the muscular performances into impressive relief.
+Why it’s worthy: Expertly crafted dialogue and precision-tuned visuals combine for this love letter to genre cinema, which is by turns playful, graphic, sad, hilarious and sentimental.
+Tarantino didn’t just channel mid-’90s zeitgeist, he redefined it.
+Watching it high brings both the funky, soaring soundtrack and muscular performances into impressive relief.

 “Mulholland Drive” (2001)

-Premise: Betty (Naomi Watts) is an aspiring actress living her dream in Los Angeles (or is that living IN a dream?) who runs into a woman who has lost her memory (Laura Elena Harring).
-As the two try to unravel the mystery, they become even more entangled in a surreal, disturbing series of events.
+Premise: Betty (Naomi Watts) is a fresh-faced, aspiring actress living her dream in Los Angeles (or is that living IN a dream?) who runs into a mysterious, dark-haired woman who has lost her memory (Laura Elena Harring).
+As the two try to unravel the mystery, they become even more entangled in a dizzying, disturbing series of identity swaps.

-Why it’s worthy: Like most films from director David Lynch, “Mulholland Drive” is an artful and inscrutably cryptic product of dream/nightmare logic.
-And like most of the films on this list, it’s also best not to use your conscious mind or try to lay a grid over its blurry contours, instead letting it take you where it wants to go.
-Like the best highs, it’s a buzzy, slightly scary experience that’s difficult to put into words.
+Why it’s worthy: Like most films from director David Lynch, “Mulholland Drive” is an artful and inscrutable product of dream/nightmare logic.
+And like most of the other films on this list, it’s also best not to use your conscious mind or try to lay a grid over its blurry contours.
+Instead, let it take you where it wants.
+Like the best highs, it’s a buzzy, slightly scary experience that’s difficult to put into words, but a wholly satisfying one in the end.

 “A Clockwork Orange”